-This course provides a field experience with the first upper division in the Elementary education Program: ED350: Effective Teaching in the Elementary Multicultural Classroom.
+This course provides a field experience with the first upper division in the Elementary education Program.
+Prerequisites: ED350; Effective Teaching in the Elementary Multicultural Classroom; consent of instructor.

-ED/CE402
+ED/CF402

 PRESCHOOL CHILD LABORATORY

 This course studies the behavior of the young child (individually and in a group situation) as related to current knowledge of child development.
 The focus is on the preschool child in relation to a variety of environmental influences such as adults, peer group, play materials, etc. Directed observation/ participation with children is required utilizing the Child Study Center of the University and other appropriate settings.
 Three hours of lecture and three hours of laboratory are held weekly.
 Prerequisites: ED201, or ED251 or consent of instructor.